romidevx/e-comerce-redux-toolkit-test/README.md

 ### Start Application in develoment mode

-To run Pokemon App use `npm start`
+To run Game Force X - E-comerce App use `npm start`

 ### Build Application for production

-To run Pokemon App use `npm run build`
+To build the the aplication for production use `npm run build`

 ## Pokemon API